 - Ineffective for tumors larger than 3 cm.

-- Liver Surgery
+Liver Surgery (Partial Hepatectomy)

-Factors in Treatment Decision-Making
+Factors Influencing Treatment Decisions

 - Tumor size and location.

-- Patient’s overall health, including liver function.
+- Patient’s overall health and liver function.

 - Potential risks and limitations of each treatment option.